nlesc-sherlock/data_tools_integration/docs/setups/README.md

 for the team members will requested before the sprint.
 The cluster is small, but it offers the perfect environment for our project since it is easy to request access and it is not an overloaded cluster.
-For large scale experiments and to run our final outcome we will use the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SURFSara which provides the following [components](https://userinfo.surfsara.nl/systems/hadoop/software).
+For large scale experiments and to run our final outcome we will use the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SURFsara which provides the following [components](https://userinfo.surfsara.nl/systems/hadoop/software).
 For that we need to [setup an account with SURFsara](https://userinfo.surfsara.nl/systems/hadoop/obtaining-account).